stargate/data-api/nosqlbench/http-jsonapi-search-filter-sort.md

-# JSON API CRUD Basic
+# JSON API search, filter and sort

 ## Description

-The JSON API CRUD Advanced workflow targets Stargate's JSON API using generated JSON documents.
+The JSON API search, filter and sort workflow targets Stargate's JSON API using generated JSON documents.
+The operations in this workflow uses find commands with different filter clause, sort clause and projection clause.
 The documents used are sharing the same structure and are approximately half a kilobyte in size each:

 * each document has 13 leaf values, with a maximum depth of 3